No Introductory course (a course numbered 400 through 419) may be substituted for any other course at any level.

-As part of their electives, students have the option of signing up for the Research Colloquium or an Independent Study, or completing a Research Project, or writing a Master Thesis, or participating in a Graduate Internship.
+As part of their electives, students have the option of signing up for the Research Colloquium, or completing a Research Project, or writing a Master Thesis, or participating in a Graduate Internship.

 The research colloquium consists of weekly talks by a variety of speakers including faculty, students, and guests from the academic and business communities.
 The lectures feature new creative and scholarly work that encompasses the disciplines and areas of interest of the School of Computing.
 Students interested in attending the colloquium and receiving credit should sign up for the CSC 500 Research Colloquium course (NOTE: this course carries only 2 credits; it may be taken twice for credit.)
 Student evaluation is based on attendance as well as an online journal with reflections on each of the presentations.
 The educational objectives are to expose students to creative and scholarly research at DePaul and elsewhere, and to engage students in the thought process of identifying and solving challenging research problems.

 Students interested in a more in-depth study of a particular area can choose to work with a faculty member (not necessarily their academic advisor) on an independent study or research project.
 The work involved may include system development, empirical studies, or theoretical work.
-The student will register for up to 4 credit hours of CSC 695 Master's Independent Study.
-Four credit hours of CSC 695 replace one 500 level CS elective course in the MS in CS program.
+The student will register for up to 4 credit hours of CSC 695 MASTER'S RESEARCH.
+4 credit hours of CSC 695 replaces one 500 level major elective course in the M.S. in Computer Science program.
 CSC 695 can be taken multiple times for up to 8 credit hours.
-Students must successfully complete the Foundation Courses prior to their first enrollment in CSC 695.
-Students interested in the Master's Research option must take CSC 695 for 8 credits.
-Students interested in the Master Thesis option will typically take 8 credits of CSC 695.
+Students must successfully complete the Foundation courses prior to their first enrollment in CSC 695.
+Students interested in the Master's Thesis option will typically take 8 credits of CSC 695.

-A student who has made an original contribution to the area (through work done by CSC 695, typically) may choose to complete a Master's Thesis.
+A student who has made an original contribution to the area (typically, through work done by CSC 695) may choose to complete a Master's Thesis.
 The student and the student's research advisor should form a Master's Thesis Committee of 3 faculty.
-The student will need submit to the committee a thesis detailing the results of the research project.
+The student will need to submit to the committee a thesis detailing the results of the research project.
 After a public defense, the committee will decide whether to accept the thesis.
-In that case, the student will be allowed to register for the 0 credit course CSC 696 Master's Thesis and the transcript will show the thesis title as the course topic.
-The thesis will be made available to the public as a CDM Departmental Master's Thesis Technical Report.
+In that case, the student will be allowed to register for the 0 credit course CSC 698 MASTER'S THESIS and the transcript will show the thesis title as the course topic.

 Students in this degree program must meet the following requirements: